 Why use PlugXR for creating WebAR experiences

-It is very clear that the demand for web-based AR is picking up due to its wider reach.
+The demand for web-based AR is picking up due to its wider reach.
 And as AR technology matures, the adoption of WebAR will continue to grow.
-With no-code platforms like PlugXR Creator allowing users to create amazing reality experiences in minutes, building jaw-dropping Web AR experiences is never a challenge.
+With no-code platforms like PlugXR Platform allowing users to create amazing reality experiences in minutes, building jaw-dropping Web AR experiences is never a challenge.

 - User-friendly interface – easy to understand and navigate